 The Welfare team is here to support you as much or a little as you need us.
 The team is split into several dedicated roles and hopefully you'll feel comfortable approaching someone on the team if you need help.

-A large part of the RCSA welfare teams role is running regular welfare events all year long as well as in easter term which is understandibly hectic.
+A large part of the RCSA welfare teams role is running regular welfare events all year long as well as inthe understandibly hectic easter term.
 These events, such as welfare cake in the cafe, allow you just to take a minute out of your day and pause.
-Taking regular breaks and enjoying yourself is key to getting the most out of the time when you are working.
+Taking regular breaks and enjoying yourself is key to getting the most out of the time when you sit down (or stand up at the new standing desk) to work.

 Another large part of our role is the dissemination of sexual health paraphernalia.
 We're registered to sign students up to the C-Card scheme which is an initiative that provides free sexual health supllies to young people under the age of 25.
-In addition we have the welfare cupboard near the library toilets that is accessible at any time of day.
-We have limited stock so please only use this resource when you need it and if it's empty please drop the team a message and we'll go restock it.
+We also have the welfare cupboard near the library toilets that is accessible at any time of day.
+The cupboard has limited stock so please only use this resource when you need it and if it's empty please drop anyone on the team a message and we'll go restock it.

 The RCSA Welfare team are always here to help, feel free to contact any of us at any time.
 We're oblidged to keep everything you say confidential.
 The RCSA works with CUSU to ensure that all of our welfare team are able to offer impartial advice and signpost students to the best sources of help.